30+ startup business ideas you can start in Australia

 Consider your available time and flexibility needs

 Some startups demand full-time attention from day one.
 Others work well as side hustles until they generate enough income.
+Think about how many hours per week you can commit.

-- Do you need to keep your current job while starting?
+- do you need to keep your current job while starting

-- Does the business allow flexible scheduling?
+- does the business allow flexible scheduling

 Research demand in your local area